 - Gardening.
 Digging, raking, weeding, mulching, hoeing, sowing, harvesting and watering are all calorie burners that increase your heart rate and keep you active.
 Your garden will also look great!

-Remember to check with your doctor and/or speak with your AgeWell New York Care Manager or Navigator before beginning any new exercise program.
+Remember to check with your doctor and/or speak with your AgeWell New York Care Manager or Wellness Coach before beginning any new exercise program.